orbithaloguy/tkinter-python-projects/README.md

 ## 📂 Projects Included

- - **BinarytoDecimal.py**: A program that converts binary digits to human-readable decimal digits.
+ - **BinarytoDecimal**: A program that converts binary digits to human-readable decimal digits.

 ---